natalia-maccarrone/smart-query/README.md

 ### Environment Variables

-Create a `.env.local` file in the root directory:
+Create a `.env` file in the root directory:

 ```env
 # Cloudflare Workers URLs